dmtfvn/dmtfvn/README.md

-## Hi everyone 👋 I'm Dimitar!
+## Hey You 👋 I'm Dimitar!

-An Industrial Design Engineer, who currently studies JavaScript.
+An Industrial Design Engineer currently studying JavaScript.

-My main interest ATM is everything and anything related to Front-End and Back-End.
+My primary focus at the moment is everything and anything related to Front-End and Back-End.

 ## Contacts